Updated NCE Content Outline

 device, extracorporeal membrane oxygenation, intraarterial balloon

-pump) - Noncardiac intrathoracic (including open and thoracoscopic approach)
+131. Noncardiac intrathoracic (including open and thoracoscopic approach)

 a.
 Diaphragm